Preventing Sexual & Relationship Violence, Harassment & Stalking

 - Gender & LGBTQIA Center: Staff in the GLC coordinates campus prevention efforts with a myraid of staff, faculty, students and community members.
 For more information, please contact Becca Bishopric Patterson.

 - Sexual Assault and Gender Issues Council (SAGIC): SAGIC has provided guidance and support to the various university offices dedicated to preventing and responding to sexual assault and relationship violence, as well as promoting gender equality.
 The advisory council is comprised of faculty, staff, and students, and meets twice a semester.
-For more information about this committee you can contact the committee chair Ann Cahill.
+For more information about this committee you can contact one of the committee chair Shannon Lundeen or Ann Cahill.

 - CrossRoads Sexual Assault Response & Resource Center: CrossRoads serves child and adult victims of sexual assault and trauma through confidential counseling, advocacy, child medical treatment, education, and community awareness.
 To learn more, visit their website.